yash022406/gift-manager/README.md

 Day 6:
   Transactions are possible in event timing and value updates in the backend also.
+  Added transactions tab which shows the till date transactions of the user.
   Created transaction table with all the transaction details stored.
+  Added Top Users, Recieved-Contributed tabs, with proper data tables.

 *More fields are to be added soon.